 St Antony’s Road, Forest Gate, London E7

-There was some minor bomb damage in 1942 but the church was restored in 1950.
-There was a liturgical re-ordering in 1967-68 by Campling & Iliffe (cost £35,000), when the original canopied high altar and reredos were removed, and a major renovation in the early 1990s.
+There was some minor bomb damage in 1942, but the church was restored in 1950.
+In a liturgical reordering in 1967-8 by Campling & Iliffe (cost £35,000), the original canopied high altar and reredos were removed.
+There was a major renovation in the early 1990s.

 The chancel arch has clustered shafts.
 On each side of the chancel are three-bay arcades, the arches narrower than those of the nave and with the two eastern arches filled in.
 In the east wall is a blind pointed arch flanked by lower segment-headed openings to the former retrochoir.
 Above is a large rose window filled with stained glass.
 On the south side of the choir is a side chapel with the Lady Chapel beyond.